-The portal is a ‘demonstrator’ as it is still a work in progress that is being developed and is undergoing user-testing.
 The new portal is aimed at anyone with an interest in current water resources situation or drought conditions.
 The primary focus is for water resources and drought applications, but it can also be useful for tracking river flows and soil moisture in real time in order to provide an indication about high flows, as well as low flows.

 The portal provides access to the following datasets;